Batman: Arkham: Merchandise

-Appearances in outside media
+Appearances outside the games

 The game Injustice: Gods Among Us featured the Arkham City Skin Pack, containing downloadable costumes for Batman, Catwoman, and the Joker, based on their appearances in Arkham City.
 An Arkham City skin is also available for Harley Quinn; however, unlike the other Arkham City skins, it must be unlocked through the iOS mobile app version.
 In addition, the Arkham Asylum arena features appearances by Hugo Strange, Scarecrow, Killer Croc, Two-Face, Riddler, and Penguin, all of whom appear as they did in the previous Arkham games.
-The iOS version of the game features the Arkham Origins skins for Batman, Deathstroke, Deadshot, Joker and Bane, as well the Arkham Knight skins for Batman, Catwoman, Batgirl, Harley Quinn and the exclusive character Arkham Knight.
+The iOS version of the game features the Arkham Origins skins for Batman, Deathstroke, Deadshot, Joker, and Bane, as well the Arkham Knight skins for Batman, Catwoman, Batgirl, Harley Quinn, and the exclusive character Arkham Knight.
 The Arkham Knight costume for Batman also appears in the iOS version of Injustice 2.

 The character Arkham Knight eventually made his debut in the mainstream DC Universe.
 However, this incarnation is not Jason Todd, but rather Astrid Arkham, the daughter of Arkham Asylum director Jeremiah Arkham and Ingrid Karlsson.
 During her birth, a riot broke out during a prison transfer at the asylum.
 Despite the chaos, several villains assisted in delivering her safely, but one of the prisoners killed Ingrid with one of Batman's batarangs.
 Astrid grew up interacting with many of Arkham Asylum's patients and sympathized with their fear of Batman.
 After she found footage of her mother's death, she assumed Batman murdered her and trained herself for years to take away Batman's control over Gotham.
 She crafted the Arkham Knight identity to take vengeance on him, believing that the Arkham inmates were also his victims.